lancerdancer/leetcode_practice/README.md

-# leetcode_practice
+# Leetcode Practice
-Problems from leetcode/lintcode and my solutions for them
+Problems from leetcode/lintcode and my solutions for them.